ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/running.rst

 Currently, multiprocessing is implemented for reaction generation and the generation of QMfiles when using the QMTP option to compute thermodynamic properties of species.
 The processes are spawned and closed within each function.
 The number of processes is determined based on the ratio of currently available RAM and currently used RAM.
 The user can input the maximum number of allowed processes from the command line.
 For each reaction generation or QMTP call the number of processes will be the minimum value of either the number of allowed processes due to user input or the value obtained by the RAM ratio.
 The RAM limitation is employed, because multiprocessing is forking the base process and the memory limit (SWAP + RAM) might be exceeded when using too many processors for a base process large in memory.

-In python 3.4 new forking contexts 'spawn' and 'forkserver' are available.
-These methods will create new processes which share nothing or limited state with the parent and all memory passing is explicit.
-Once RMG is transferred to python 3 it is recommended to use the spawn or forkserver forking context to potentially allow for an increased number of processes.

 Details on profiling RMG jobs
 -----------------------------